langchain-ai/langsmith-cookbook/README.md

 ## Testing & Evaluation

 The following walkthroughs demonstrate ways to evaluate common application scenarios.
-- The [Checking for Hallucinations in a Q&A System](./testing-examples/qa-system.ipynb) notebook walks through setting up an example retrieval-augmented Q&A pipeline, preparing it for evaluation, and making a custom evaluator to check for hallucinations in the generated output.
+- The [Q&A System Correctness](./testing-examples/qa-system.ipynb) notebook walks through setting up an example retrieval-augmented Q&A pipeline, preparing it for evaluation, and making a custom evaluator to check for hallucinations in the generated output.

 ## Tracing your code